Cybersecurity BS, Computer Science Emphasis

 |Seminar in Information Systems|

-Other electives upon approval of Computer Science department chair
+Other electives upon approval of Computer Science chair

 - Understand and Describe the Confidentiality, Integrity, and Availability security objectives and key security principles that enable the development of security mechanisms